ultimate271/notes/gibson/neuromancer01.md

 “See you, Lonny.”
 Case left the bar.

+## Case loses his tail by intentionally raising attention to himself in an arcade
-## Case feels his tail again and loses him in a short action scene
+### Case feels his tail again and loses him in a short action scene
 HIS TAIL WAS back.
 He was sure of it.
 He felt a stab of elation, the octagons and adrenaline mingling with something else.
 You’re enjoying this, he thought;
 you’re crazy.